AdrianVarelaG/PersonalBlog/content/blog/postgres-operator/index.md

 data:
   AWS_ENDPOINT: https://nyc3.digitaloceanspaces.com
 ```
-The constrain with the secretes is that they need to exist in the same name space from the postgres cluster so create two environment variables with the value of space access and secret key
+We need to include two Environment variables more but this should be secrets.
+The constrain with the secrets is that they need to exist in the same name space from the postgres cluster, so you need to create two environment variables with the value of space access and secret key.
 ```bash
 export ACCESS_KEY=......
 export SECRET_KEY=......
 ```
-As i mention i am using sealed secret, so let's create it.
-I forgot to mention but kubeseal have a cli with the command below we can create a secret using `kubectl` and we pipe the output to `kubeseal` and create a file with the output.
+As i mention before, i am using sealed secret, so let's create it.
+I forgot to mention but sealed secret has a cli `kubeseal`, with the command below we can create a secret using `kubectl`, then pipe the output to `kubeseal` and create a file with the output.
 ```bash
 kubectl --namespace default \
     create secret \